AreaLayer/P2PBTC/README.md

 # P2P BTC 🔑
-Marketplace P2P on Lightning Network to allow buy and sell BTCs or Satoshis on second layer.
+Marketplace P2P on Lightning Network to allow buy and sell BTCs or Satoshis on second layer using Nostr or ION

 ![image](https://user-images.githubusercontent.com/83122757/208185368-8b25d762-3b7c-4ea9-a768-d122d8a37e7b.png)